-If you’re an IKEA buff like, you may know most of what we’re going to talk about already.
-But for those who aren’t used to visiting the Swedish retailer of ‘all cool things for the home,’ we’re about to show you what to shop for at IKEA when preparing to move in Vancouver.
+If you’re an IKEA buff, you may know most of what we’re going to talk about already.
+But for those who aren’t used to visiting the Swedish retailer of ‘all cool things for the home,’ we’re about to show you what to shop for at IKEA when preparing to move.

 If you’re one of those folks that makes occasional trips to IKEA to shop for the ‘big’ things in your home, like couches and tables, you may be surprised to learn about all the ‘little’ nooks and crannies in the IKEA store.
 They have products that can be useful for moving day.
 So while you’re eating your Swedish meatballs in their restaurant, make a plan to utilize IKEA products for a great moving day.

 It may sound unusual, but IKEA USA has a website designed just for moving day.
 It has tips on moving and a savings offer.
 Of course, the idea is to get you to buy their stuff, and have them deliver it to you, but it certainly is worth mentioning.
 Since afterall, this article is about IKEA moving hacks.

 IKEA tools for handy tasks when you move

 Did you know IKEA has a line of power tools and manual tools?
 They’re not only priced amazingly low, they can come in really handy when moving.
 While we haven’t tested their quality, we can say that having a power drill or a hammer around the house will very likely become useful one day, especially around the time you move into a new home.
 And if you don’t want to splurge on the $100+ pro ones at a hardware store, the IKEA brand may be just your cup of tea.
 Cuz you know, you’re not a construction worker, and you do handy stuff like, once a year.